Across Time and (Product) Space: A Capability-Centric Model of Relatedness and Economic Complexity: A model of related capabilities

 \subsection{The production function}

-Instead of the binary Leontief production function employed in the original model, where a country produces a product if it possesses all its requisite capabilities and produces exactly zero units of the product otherwise, we consider the following scenario.
-Given a country $c$ and a product $p$, an intuitive measure of how much the capabilities held by $c$ correspond to the capabilities required by $p$, denoted $p_1, p_2, ..., p_{K_{p,0}}$, is given by

-where $\phi$ is exactly the definition of proximity above; this is analogous to the concept of density in the Product Space, where the density of the Product Space between a country's current specializations and a new product is the average proximity of these specializations to the new product.
-Given that we know nothing of the natures of $p_1, p_2, ..., p_{K_{p,0}}$, we assume them to be equally important in the production of $p$; as such, a first attempt at a production function for $c$ of $p$ may take the form

-with $\alpha$ a country-specific constant representing total factor productivity, where each $\phi(c, \{p_i\})$, like density in the Product Space, is a measure of relatedness of the capabilities of $c$ to the capability $p_i$, understood to be the degree to which $c$ is endowed with the capabilities that surround $p_i$.
-The more endowed a country is with related capabilities to $p_i$, the more it is able to easily make use of the skills, technology, knowledge, etc. represented through the capability $p_i$, and thus produce $p$; each $\phi(c, \{p_i\})$ can be regarded as an input in the production process of $p$ representing the extent to which $c$ possesses $p_i$. \\
+Suppose that a product $p$ requires a capability $p_i$.
+Instead of a binary Leontief production function, we suppose that production in $p$ is increasing in a country $c$'s endowment in $p_i$: the more that $c$ is endowed in capabilities related to $p_i$, or $p_i$ itself, the more it is able to easily make use of the skills, technology, knowledge, etc. represented through the capability $p_i$, and thus produce $p$.
+As such we define